OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 When things get dicey, each character and opponent gets a turn.
 One player rolls 1d6 for their side versus a roll by the gamemaster.
 Each side modifies its die with the `lowest Combat Proficiency` of those entering initiative.

-`In a one-on-one conflict, both participants may add their Dexterity bonuses, and reach weapons gain advantage on initiative rolls versus non-reach weapons.`
+`In a one-on-one conflict, participants may add their Dexterity bonuses, and reach weapons gain advantage on initiative rolls versus non-reach weapons.`

 The side with the highest roll gets to declare their actions first and chooses the order of character actions as needed; this simulates the characters working together in combat.